So, Argentina? What do you actually know about Argentina?

 15) A popular way to sweeten up life a bit in Argentina is to buy facturas, small pieces of pastry (where dulce de leche, of course, also can be added!).
 However, do not confuse them with getting an invoice for the items you purchased in a shop, which in Spanish also is called factura.

 16) Even though Argentines love their good big steak, they are also big consumers of milanesa; a dish of fried meat.
 It can also be found in the version milanesa napoliana which is added tomato sause and cheese on top of the fried meat.

 17) No doubt in the fact that the Yerba Mate drink is a popular drink in Argentina.
 You will see everywhere from gas stations to hotel receptions offering hot water for their clients and their mate – yes, even on the beach some smart guys made a business out of selling people hot water for their mate.

 A bit about Peronism and politics in Argentina

 18) Even though Perón died in 1974 and his iconic first wife, Evita, in 1952, they are still a present part of Argentine political self-understanding.
 Especially, the symbol of Evita can be found many different places around the country – among others as mentioned on the 100 peso note.

 19) The Peronist movement is not some antique social movement even though its founder Juan Domingo Perón.
-It is a ever changing movement who is still present and active today.
+It is an ever changing movement who is still present and active today.
 However, today it is divided into Peronism Kirchnerista (after the former President couple Nestor and Cristina Kirchner who govern Argentina for a total of 12 years), Traditional Peronism, and Peronism anti-K (anti-Kirchnerista)… Confused?

 Now it is up to you; did you learn something new about Argentina?
-Are there something you would like to add to the list?
+Is there something you would like to add to the list?
 Please feel free to share it in the comments below!